-The Model Wizard is displayed, showing the Structural Perspective.
+The 'Create from Pattern' tab (the Model Wizard) of the Start Page is displayed, showing the Structural Perspective.
 Scroll through the list to find the Class diagrams, then click on 'Basic Class Diagram with Operations'.
-Click the folder icon beside the 'Add To:' field and choose the Model root node as the location in which to add the new model content.
-Finally, click on the Create Pattern button to add the new model content to your project.
+Click the folder icon beside the 'Add To:' field and choose the Model Root node as the location in which to add the new model content.
+Finally, click on the Create Model(s) button to add the new model content to your project.